 This course introduces the major topics of ecology: the interactions of species with their physical environment and with other living things, including the aspects of predation, herbivory, competition, and mutualisms.
 Emphasis is on how ecology relates to human health, agriculture, and horticulture, with a focus on local plants and animals.
 Students learn the role plants play in an ecosystem and how this can make horticulture more sustainable.

 Learning from the Landscape: Field study and observation

 Instructor: Mary Butler, horticulturist

 28 weeks, 42 hours

-Change the way you look at trees and plants with hands-on plant identification walks in the Barnes Arboretum and on private garden tours.
-Learn to assess the use of plants in the landscape by observing textures, colors, shapes, scents, growth habits and ornamental features.
-Become familiar with technical nomenclature, expand your palette to select the best plant for the site and purpose and learn to ID plants by their family traits and Latin names.
-Students keep blogs that track the growth, seasonal changes, and landscape value of plants and in the second semester use the Barnes Arboretum archives to complete in-depth group research projects that are presented to the class and archived in the Barnes library.
+Change the way you look at trees and plants with hands-on plant identification in the Barnes Arboretum and on private garden tours.
+Learn to assess the use of plants in the landscape by observing textures, colors, shapes, scents, growth habits, and ornamental features.
+Become familiar with technical nomenclature, learn to select the best plant for the site and purpose, and identify plants by their family traits and Latin names.
+Students keep blogs that track the growth, seasonal changes, and landscape value of plants, and in the second semester, use the Barnes Arboretum archives to complete in-depth group research projects that are later archived in the Barnes horticulture library.

 Instructor: Ann Mickle, professor at LaSalle University